travis-ci/docs-travis-ci-com/user/billing-overview.md

 ```
 {: data-file=".travis.yml"}

 Instance sizes do not apply to Windows build jobs.
-Visit our [CI Environment Overview page](/user/reference/overview/#gpu-vm-instance-size) for information on the available GPU VM sizes, operating system, and CPU architecture.
+Visit our [CI Environment Overview page](/user/reference/overview/#gpu-vm-instance-size) for information on the available GPU VM sizes, operating systems, and CPU architecture.

 To use instance sizes: